 For now, the photos on this page show the Peacoat from American Trench.

 American Trench has a different philosophy than we do ... their Peacoats have liner Fabrics, as is the industry standard.
 The liners help the garment slide over other Fabrics.
 But we will not deviate from our Hardcore Luxury philosophy ... a WeatherWool Peacoat will not have any liner Fabric because in serious weather, anything added to our Merino Jacquard Fabric is a negative.
 We got some interesting information from a customer who has a Peacoat from American Trench (with liner) as well as a WeatherWool Anorak.
 He told us that with a slight wind and temperature right around freezing, he could feel a chill in the Peacoat in the areas with the synthetic lining.
 The customer also said in his Anorak he did not feel that same chill.
 We knew the liner fabrics would be bad news when wet, but I had not expected a liner to be a detriment in dry cold.
 This unexpected information strengthens our view that anything but the wool is undesirable from our Hardcore Luxury viewpoint.

 The "selfie" picture is Martin H. DiBattista, whose company sewed the Peacoats for American Trench.

 The Peacoat is still in development, so we have not yet put up a sizing chart.

 THANKS to everyone who worked with American Trench on the Peacoat.
-It was very exciting for us, as it was our only collaboration with another company.
+It was very exciting for us, as it was our first collaboration with another company.